cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 So we create a new list via the procedure `list` (which is a routine to create a linked list via a chain of `cons`'es).

-In a similar manner we can create an if-expresion, to which cond expressions can be converted to via a procedure named `expand-clauses`, by recursively expanding every clause.
+In a similar manner we can create an if-expresion in `cond->if` (using `->` is a convention to signify the routine is a conversion), to which cond expressions can be converted to via a procedure named `expand-clauses`, by recursively expanding every clause.

+So by detecting the type of expression, get the information out of the expression and possibly converting it to something else `eval` evaluates the incoming expression.
+Now we come to the interesting part: the application.

 ## Apply

-Finally we arrive at `apply`. `apply` is called in `eval` if the expression is not one of the other types, but is an application.
+We have arrived at `apply`. `apply` is called in `eval` if the expression is not one of the other types, but is an application.
 An expression is an application if it is not one of the special forms, but a `list`.

-Apply is a procedure that takes as input a procedure and its arguments, and produces an expression and an environment:
+`apply` is nothing special either, it is a procedure that takes as input a procedure and its arguments, and produces an expression and an environment:

 ```
 (defn apply [procedure arguments]